 If your daughter will need an OTC medication frequently or on a regular basis, such as Allegra or Zyrtec for allergies, please download the Pharmacy Form and follow the instructions.
 These will have to be packaged and dispensed by our local pharmacy (Whitley’s) along with other prescription medications.

 If your daughter has medication that she only takes as needed and not on a regular basis (i.e. migraine medication or allergy medicine that she takes occasionally as needed), please make sure these are listed on her Health History Form, and send the medication with your camper in a Ziploc bag.
 These must be in original containers with labels that include instructions.
-Please include any other notes or special instructions in the bag with the medication.
+Please fill out this Medication Details Form to include in the bag so the nurses know the instructions for the medicines.
 We will collect these as she checks in on Opening Day.
 You will be contacted if we have any questions.

 If your daughter needs to bring an emergency medication with her such as a rescue inhaler for asthma or an EpiPen for severe allergic reactions, please make sure these have been listed on her Health Form and check the expiration date before sending to camp.
 These medications must be brought to camp in the original packaging with the prescription label.
 Your daughter should have these in a Ziploc bag when she gets out of the car on Opening Day.
 We will talk to her about these medications as she checks in and contact you if we have any questions.